nacin023/usada-doping-analysis/README.md

   - **Business Impact**: This spike potentially means that stronger education efforts should have been targeted during this period.
   - **Historical Trend**: Sanctions have steadily decreased since 2018, potentially suggesting successful anti-doping education or better adherence by athletes.
   - **Sport**: Cycling and Track and Field contributed significantly to the spike in violations during this period.

-- **Cannabinoids**
-  - **Quantified Value**: Although cannabinoids are only banned in competition, they remain a common cause of doping violations.
-  - **Business Impact**: Educating athletes on the in-competition ban, the substance's clearance rate from the body, and its impact on recovery could lead to fewer violations.
-  - **Historical Trend/Story**: Violations involving cannabinoids persist, especially in sports where athletes may use them for pain relief, indicating a gap in awareness.
-  - **Target Certain Sports**: Sports like combat and endurance disciplines, where pain management is critical, could benefit from targeted educational efforts on cannabis use and its risks.

 - **Anabolic Steroids - The Most Abused Substance:**
   - **Quantified Value**: Anabolic Steroids (including Testosterone and Stanozolol), accounted for a large portion of the violations.
   - **Business Impact**: Targeting education around these substances could help reduce future violations.
   - **Historical Trend**: Anabolic Steroid use has remained a consistent issue, with variations across sports.

+- **Cannabinoids**
+  - **Quantified Value**: Although cannabinoids are only banned in competition, they remain a common cause of doping violations.
+  - **Business Impact**: Educating athletes on the in-competition ban, the substance's clearance rate from the body, and its impact on recovery could lead to fewer violations.
+  - **Historical Trend/Story**: Violations involving cannabinoids persist, especially in sports where athletes may use them for pain relief, suggesting a potential gap in awareness.
+  - **Target Certain Sports**: Sports like combat and endurance disciplines, where pain management is critical, could potentially benefit from targeted educational efforts on cannabis use and its risks.

 ---